-It's estimated, for example, that in the UK, between six and 15 percent of migrant sex workers have been trafficked, i.e. forced or coerced into sex work.
+It's estimated, for example, that in the UK, between 6% and 15% of migrant sex workers have been trafficked, i.e. forced or coerced into sex work.
 This reality is in fact contrary to popular perceptions that the majority of migrant sex workers are victims of trafficking.

 Now consider this real majority of sex workers who have perhaps entered into different arrangements - arrangements that are voluntary, often temporary, and designed to create economic freedom and ultimately better lives for themselves.

-Prof. Mai's work highlights that interventions that are supposed to help those who've been trafficked often have the opposite effect.
+Professor Mai's work highlights that interventions designed to help those who've been trafficked often have the opposite effect.
 For example, a brothel raid in the UK will bring migrant sex workers to the immediate attention of the Home Office.
 Without their papers, they face deportation.
 Raids like this then encourage these sex workers to move further underground and to further alienate themselves from health services.